laurajunco/angular/README.md

 - Components are directives with a template.
 They tell the DOM to show some html elements
 - We can build our own custom directives!
 - There are also some build in directives we can use

+### 18. Using the ngIf Directive to Display Data Conditionally
+- ngIf works as an `if` statement
+- Directives are usually added by using an attribute selector -`<p *ngIf></p>` needs a star because it changes the structure of the DOM